Relintai/pandemonium_engine_docs/usage/export/exporting_for_dedicated_servers.md

 ===============================

-If you want to run a dedicated server for your project on a machine that doesn't have a GPU or display server available, you'll need to use a server build of Godot.
+If you want to run a dedicated server for your project on a machine that doesn't have a GPU or display server available, you'll need to use a server build of Pandemonium.

 Platform support
 ----------------

-- **Linux:** `Download an official Linux server binary ( https://godotengine.org/download/server )`.
+- **Linux:** `Download an official Linux server binary ( https://pandemoniumengine.org/download/server )`.
   To compile a server binary from source, follow instructions in `doc_compiling_for_x11`.
 - **macOS:** `Compile a server binary from source for macOS ( doc_compiling_for_osx )`.
 - **Windows:** There is no dedicated server build for Windows yet.
-As an alternative, you can use the `--no-window` command-line argument to prevent Godot from spawning a window.
+As an alternative, you can use the `--no-window` command-line argument to prevent Pandemonium from spawning a window.
 Note that even with the `--no-window` command-line argument, you'll need to have OpenGL support available on the Windows machine.